vimeo/carbon-tagger/README.md

 It does this by using an axtended graphite protocol (backwards compatible):

-* nodes can be old-style values, or new-style `key=val` tag pairs
+* nodes can be old-style values, or new-style `key=val` or `key_is_val` tag pairs.
+(Some versions of graphite-web/graphite-api struggle with equals signs, so the latter format is recommended)
-* if there's a "=" in one or more of the nodes, we'll try to parse as `proto2` and add it to the index if below conditions are met.
+* if there's a "=" or "_is_" in one or more of the nodes, we'll try to parse as `proto2` and add it to the index if below conditions are met.
 * there must be a tag pair with `unit` as tag key.
 * there must be at least one other tag.
 * you can freely choose the order of the nodes for every metric, but when you change the order, you change the metric key.
-* old-style nodes (i.e. not "key=val" format) implicitly get an "nX" tag key where X is the node position in the string, starting from 1.
+* old-style nodes (i.e. not "key=val" or `key_is_val` format) within a proto2 metric implicitly get an "nX" tag key where X is the node position in the string, starting from 1.

 You'll probably want to follow the [metrics naming conventions](https://github.com/vimeo/graph-explorer/wiki/Consistent-tag-keys-and-values), specifically [apply the correct units](https://github.com/vimeo/graph-explorer/wiki/Units-%26-Prefixes)